Juvenile Indigent Defense Delivery System

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Puerto Rico:

 - No statute specifies the youngest age at which a youth can be adjudicated delinquent.

 - Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the youth is charged in adult court.
 P.R.
 Laws Ann. tit.
 34, § 2203(o).

 - Juvenile court can retain jurisdiction over youth until age 21, provided that the offense alleged to have been committed occurred before the youth turned 18 and the youth has not been convicted as an adult.
 P.R.
 Laws Ann. tit.
 34, § 2205.

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Puerto Rico has three ways that juveniles can be prosecuted as adults:
+Puerto Rico has three ways that youth can be prosecuted as adults:

 - Discretionary Waiver: The prosecutor may request a hearing for waiver to criminal court for youth over 14 and under 18 years of age who commit certain offenses.
 P.R.
 Laws Ann. tit.
 34, § 2215.

-- Statutory Exclusion: For juveniles over 15 years old charged with first degree murder and for crimes arising from the same event constituting murder.
+- Statutory Exclusion: For youth over 15 years of age charged with first degree murder and for crimes arising from the same event or constituting murder.
 P.R.
 Laws Ann. tit.
 34, § 2204(2)(b).

 - Once an Adult, Always an Adult: “Any case in which a minor is charged with acts constituting a crime when he/she has been previously charged with a felony as an adult.”
 P.R.
 Laws Ann. tit.
 34, § 2204(2)(c).